LA County Emergency Resources for Workers and Businesses

 Local Counselors

-SBA: Offers free or low-cost counseling for small businesses through its national network of Resource Partners.
-These partner organizations may be able to help review your business plan, identify opportunities to access capital, or provide information on applicable tax benefits, among other counseling services.
-Locate a Resource Partner near you to address your needs including Small Business Development Centers (SBDCs), SCORE Business Mentors, Veterans Business Outreach Center (VBOC), and Women’s Business Centers.
+Local Counselors/Small Business Administration (SBA): Offers free or low-cost counseling for small businesses through its national network of Resource Partners.
+These partner organizations help review your business plans, identify opportunities to access capital, or provide information on applicable tax benefits, among other counseling services.
+Locate a Resource Partner, near you to address your needs including Small Business Development Centers (SBDCs), SCORE Business Mentors, Veterans Business Outreach Center (VBOC), and Women’s Business Centers.

 Financial Empowerment Services